angothurajkumar/opendiary/README.md

 ## Introduction

-Open diary is a website to keep track of your daily events.The users have the ability to create posts with texts and images which can be viewed,liked and commented on by other users.It is basically a collaborative blogging site.
+Open diary is a website to keep track of your memories.The users have the ability to create posts with texts and images which can be viewed,liked and commented on by other users.It is basically a collaborative blogging site.